top of page

 2000 - 2020

-Between the year 2000 and 2020, we did other things: we went back to school, got our diploma and went on to university to study Classics.
-Unimpressed and disgusted with the elitism surrounding Latin, we formed our own Latin language school while still at uni and Sabú is still successfully running it now, almost 20 years later.
+Between the years 2000 and 2020, we did other things and other countries: while in Germany, we went back to school, got our diploma and went on to university to study Ancient Languages and History.
+Unimpressed and disgusted with the elitism surrounding Latin, we started our own Latin language school and Sabú is still successfully running it now online, almost 20 years later, with Xavi helping him out.

-We repeatedly rejected a well-paying career within the institution - we’ve always been much happier leading a rogue life, money was never a driver for us.
+We repeatedly rejected a well-paying career within the institution - we’ve always been much happier leading a rogue life on our own terms, money was never a driver for us.

 2020: the Lürxx - here we go again!